joeeasterly/ds-docs/digital-scholar/005-privacy.md

 ---
 # Privacy

-What you add to your digitalscholar.rochester.edu webspace rests entirely with you.
-You can choose not to pick a domain that reveals your name.
-You can use a pseudonym on your actual site.
-However, when you sign up through the default process, your name **does** get published as part of the public record about your domain name.
-Anyone can find it by looking up details about the ownership of that domain name through a public “Whois” request.

-This is NOT an issue if you’re already planning on using your name openly on your site (in your domain name or elsewhere).
-This option is aimed, specifically, at those who, for whatever reason, feel they want to take every precaution to hide their identity on their site.
+What content you add to your web space on Digital Scholar is entirely up to you.
+## Domain Names
+How you name your domain is also entirely up to you.
+If you choose to keep a subdomain &mdash; for example, *bluesky*.digitalscholar.rochester.edu &mdash; that name is registered only with the University of Rochester's [name servers](https://en.wikipedia.org/wiki/Name_server), and we do not disclose the owner of that name.
+However, if you choose to register your own primary domain (e.g., *bluesky.us*), the [registrar](https://en.wikipedia.org/wiki/Domain_name_registrar) you purcahsed the domain from may make your contact information available in a public directory such as [ICANN WHOIS](https://lookup.icann.org/en/lookup).
+Most registrars allow private WHOIS records, and many will charge an additional fee for that service.
+Reclaim Hosting, the service provider behind Digital Scholar, offers private registrations for free.

+If you choose to keep a digitalscholar.rochester.edu subdomain, then cost (as long as you remain affiliated with the University) and privacy are not concerns.

 [comment]: # (feedback link here)